Puerto Rico campaign: Civil disorder

 A state of civil disorder existed in the island's mountainous region after the invasion of the United States.
-The local Criollo, who now found themselves unemployed and felt that they had been exploited by their former employers, formed bands called "Partidas".
-The Partidas at first attacked and robbed many of the wealthy plantation owners, who were loyal to the Spanish Crown, in vengeance, however they later began to attack the businesses owned by the local natives.
+The local Criollo, who now found themselves unemployed and felt that they had been exploited by their former employers, formed bands called Partidas.
+The Partidas at first attacked and robbed many of the wealthy plantation owners, who were loyal to the Spanish Crown, in vengeance, however they later began to attack the businesses owned by the locals.
 One of the most notable leaders of the Partidas was José Maldonado Román a.k.a.
-'Aguila Blanca".
-Maldonado, who operated in the areas of Juana Díaz and Ponce, harassed the Spanish Civil Guard and later did the same to the American Forces.
-Another factor contributing to the state of civil disorder on the island was the lack of discipline of the American troops who were stationed on the island.
+Aguila Blanca.
+Maldonado, who operated in the areas of Juana Díaz and Ponce, harassed the Spanish Civil Guard and later did the same to the American forces.
+Another factor contributing to the state of civil disorder on the island was the lack of discipline of the American troops who were stationed there.
 These troops were not professional soldiers and were composed of volunteers.
 Many instances were reported where these men would act disorderly, under the influence of alcohol, and get into fights with the local residents.
-The state of civil disorder came to a halt on the island after the military government began to rebuild Puerto Rico's infrastructure, thereby providing employment for many of the discontented and unemployed population, and when the volunteer troops were replaced by the regular Army.
+The state of civil disorder came to a halt on the island after the military government began to rebuild Puerto Rico's infrastructure, thereby providing employment for many of the discontented and unemployed population, and when the volunteer troops were replaced by the regular army.

 End of military rule and rise of the sugar economy

 Military rule was replaced by a civilian government by way of the Foraker Act of 1900.
-However, the Act stipulated that the governor, chief of police and top officials were presidentially appointed and they were all to be Americans.
+However, the act stipulated that the governor, chief of police and top officials were presidentially appointed and they were all to be Americans.

-In 1901, the first civilian U.S. governor of Puerto Rico, Charles Herbert Allen, installed himself as president of the largest sugar-refining company in the world, the American Sugar Refining Company.
-This company was later renamed as the Domino Sugar company.
-In effect, Charles Allen leveraged his governorship of Puerto Rico into a controlling interest over the entire Puerto Rican economy.
+In 1901, the first civilian U.S. governor of Puerto Rico, Charles H. Allen, installed himself as president of the largest sugar-refining company in the world, the American Sugar Refining Company.
+This company was later renamed the Domino Sugar company.
+In effect, Allen leveraged his governorship of Puerto Rico into a controlling interest over the entire Puerto Rican economy.

 54 years after the end of the Puerto Rico campaign

-In 1947, the U.S. granted Puerto Ricans the right to democratically elect their own governor, which it first exercised in 1948.
-The Constitution of Puerto Rico was approved by a Constitutional Convention on February 6, 1952, ratified by the U.S. Congress, and approved by President Truman on July 3 of that year.
-Puerto Rico adopted the name of Estado Libre Asociado (literally translated as "Free Associated State"), officially translated into English as Commonwealth, for its body politic.
+In 1947, the U.S. granted Puerto Ricans the right to democratically elect their own governor, which they first exercised in 1948.
+The Constitution of Puerto Rico was approved by a Constitutional Convention on February 6, 1952, ratified by the U.S. Congress, and approved by President Harry S. Truman on July 3 of that year.
+Puerto Rico adopted the name of Estado Libre Asociado de Puerto Rico (which translates as "Free Associated State of Puerto Rico"), today officially translated into English as Commonwealth of Puerto Rico, for its body politic.